Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 \Cref{fig:responses} reports the share of run episodes mentioning each of these responses.
-We distinguish between runs that result in failure and runs where the bank survives.
-The results are intuitive.
+We distinguish between runs with and without failure.
 Banks that survive runs are more likely to be described as accommodating withdrawals compared to banks that fail in the run.
-Banks that survive runs are also more likely to send a public signal to reassure depositors, such as delivering a ``truckload of cash'' to the bank.
-Bank owners or investors also often inject additional equity into the bank.
-Surviving banks often take several of these actions in conjunction to ward off a run (see \Cref{fig:responses_cond_prob}).
-Surviving banks are also more likely to partially suspend convertibility, though this action is relatively uncommon.
-Newspapers also mention that both surviving and failing banks borrow from other banks in about 9\% of cases.\footnote{We note that this is likely to be underreported in newspapers, as banks may not want to make this public to avoid the stigma of needing assistance from other banks.}
+They are also more likely to send a public signal to reassure depositors.
+Just like the commonly invoked George Bailey, who as noted above fended off the run on his bank by a mix of persuasion and using his own private wealth, owners of solvent banks commonly undertook successful measures to calm down worried depositors, including persuasion, other public signals such as delivering a ``truckload of cash'', or injecting additional equity into the bank (although the latter is equally likely in both failing and surviving banks).
+Surviving banks are also more likely to borrow from other banks.\footnote{We note that borrowing from other banks is likely to be underreported in newspapers, as banks may not want to make this public to avoid the stigma of needing assistance from other banks.} Surviving banks often take several of these actions in conjunction to ward off a run (see \Cref{fig:responses_cond_prob}).
+Surviving banks are also more likely to partially suspend convertibility, though this is much less common than full suspension of convertibility.